Human body: Urinary system

 The urinary system consists of the two kidneys, two ureters, bladder, and urethra.
 It removes waste materials from the blood through urine, which carries a variety of waste molecules and excess ions and water out of the body.

 First, the kidneys filter the blood through their respective nephrons, removing waste products like urea, creatinine and maintaining the proper balance of electrolytes and turning the waste products into urine by combining them with water from the blood.
-The kidneys filter about 150 quarts (170 liters) of blood daily, but most of it is returned to the blood stream with only 1-2 quarts (1-2 liters) ending up as urine.
-The urine is brought by the ureters from the kidneys down to the bladder.
+The kidneys filter about 150 quarts (170 liters) of blood daily, but most of it is returned to the blood stream with only 1-2 quarts (1-2 liters) ending up as urine, which passes from the kidneys through the ureters into the bladder.

-The smooth muscle lining the ureter walls continuously tighten and relax through a process called peristalsis to force urine away from the kidneys and down into the bladder.
-Small amounts of urine are released into the bladder every 10–15 seconds.
+The smooth muscles lining the ureter walls continuously tighten and relax through a process called peristalsis, forcing small amounts of urine into the bladder every 10–15 seconds.

 The bladder is a hollow balloon shaped organ located in the pelvis.
 It stores urine until the brain signals it to relax the urinary sphincter and release the urine into the urethra starting urination.
 A normal bladder can hold up to 16 ounces (half a liter) for 3–5 hours comfortably.

-Numerous diseases affect the urinary system including kidney stones which are formed when materials in the urine concentrate enough to form a solid mass, urinary tract infections which are infections of the urinary tract and can cause pain when urinating, frequent urination and even death if left untreated.
+Numerous diseases affect the urinary system including kidney stones, which are formed when materials in the urine concentrate enough to form a solid mass, urinary tract infections, which are infections of the urinary tract and can cause pain when urinating, frequent urination and even death if left untreated.
 Renal failure occurs when the kidneys fail to adequately filter waste from the blood and can lead to death if not treated with dialysis or kidney transplantation.
-Cancer can affect the bladder, kidneys, urethra and ureters with the latter two being far more rare.
+Cancer can affect the bladder, kidneys, urethra and ureters, with the latter two being far more rare.